 A private student loan is a non-federal education loan borrowed from a private lender such as a bank, credit union, or other financial institution and should be a student’s last option for educational assistance.
 Only students who need additional funds beyond what they qualify for in federal and non-federal student aid should consider applying for a private education loan.
 If you are considering student loans offered by private lenders such as banks or credit unions, please first:

-• Ask questions and compare the rates and terms offered by different lenders.
+• Compare Rates and Terms – Ask questions and compare interest rates and terms offered by different lenders to make an informed decision.

-• Apply directly through the lender of your choice.
+• Direct Application – Apply directly through the lender of your choice.

-• If your selected lender approves your private education loan application, then the lender submits a certification to the FA department to request our confirmation.
+• Lender Certification – If your selected lender approves your private education loan application, they will submit a certification to the Financial Aid department for confirmation.

 Consider the general pros and cons with your family thoroughly before applying.
 Remember, there are crucial differences between federal and private student loans: